datacommonsorg/import/docs/counters.md

 ### Sanity_TmcfMissingColumn

-Column referred to in TMCF is missing from CSV header
+Column referred to in TMCF is missing from CSV header.

 #### Suggested User Actions